ANGULAR

 Create and use your own service

-Perform a treatment at the application's initialization
+Perform processing at application initialization

 Topics covered

-• →Creating your own pipes
+• β†’Creating your own pipes

 Activities